getPiyush/piSpeaker/README.md

 Text Output URL
 https://5862307911434240-dot-shared-playground.appspot.com/say?last=what%20the%20hell

-if last parameter in the output URL matches the last database entry, the output will be "This is a WSGIApplication"
+if "last" GET parameter in the output URL matches the last/latest database entry, the output will be "This is a WSGIApplication", this is made to avoid repeat speak